 Sometimes, these types of conversation starters can help your attendees feel more at ease and relaxed.
 And the more relaxed they are, the more they’re themselves.
 And that positive, authentic energy is more likely to carry over to other sessions.

-6. Quick Fire Questions:
+6. Quick Fire Questions

 This type of networking is also fast-paced, without any of the pressure to force a conversation or to keep it going longer than necessary.
 We often hear from participants that one of their biggest complaints about mix and mingle events is getting stuck talking to the wrong person.
-But with quick-fire questions, it essentially just a fast-paced Q&A. After you’ve given enough time for each attendee to meet with 10-15 people, give them some time to seek out the people they want to learn more about.
+But with quick-fire questions, it is essentially just a fast-paced Q&A. After you’ve given enough time for each attendee to meet with 10-15 people, give them some time to seek out the people they want to learn more about.